nakst/gf/README.md

 `gf-command <name>` runs the command(s) corresponding to `name` in the `[commands]` section of your configuration file.

+### gf-inspect-line

+`gf-inspect-line` toggles inspect line mode.
+By default, this is bound to the backtick key.

 ## Watch window hooks

 You can customize the behaviour of the watch window when displaying specific types using Python.
 When the watch window wants to display the fields of a value, it will look a hook function at `gf_hooks[type_of_value]`.
 The hook function should take two arguments, `item` and `field`.
 If the hook function exists, it will be called in one of two ways: